History of the Nintendo Entertainment System: Europe and Oceania

 The NES was also released in Europe and Australia, in stages and in a rather haphazard manner.
-It was launched in Sweden in September 1986, and in the rest of mainland Europe in different months of 1987, depending on the country.
-Italy, the United Kingdom, and Australia all received the system in 1987, where it was distributed exclusively by Mattel.
+It was launched in Scandinavia in September 1986, and in the rest of mainland Europe in different months of 1987 (or most likely 1988 in the case of Spain), depending on the country.
+The United Kingdom, Ireland, Italy, Australia and New Zealand all received the system in 1987, where it was distributed exclusively by Mattel.
 In Europe, the NES received a less enthusiastic response than it had elsewhere, and Nintendo lagged in market and retail penetration, though the console was more successful later.

-During the late 1980s, NES sales were lower than that of the Sega Master System in the United Kingdom.
+During the late 1980s, NES sales were lower than that of the Master System in the United Kingdom.
 By 1990, the Master System was the highest-selling console in Europe, though the NES was beginning to have a fast growing user base in the United Kingdom.
 Sega continued outselling Nintendo in the UK into 1992; a reason cited at the time by Paul Wooding of Sega Force was that, "Nintendo became associated with kids playing alone in their rooms, while Sega was first experienced in the arcades with a gang of friends".

 Between 1991 and 1992, NES sales were booming in Europe, partly driven by the success of the Game Boy which helped uplift NES sales in the region.
 By 1994, NES sales had narrowly edged out the Master System overall in Western Europe.
 Among major European markets, the Master System led in the United Kingdom, Belgium, and Spain, whereas the NES led in France, Germany, Italy, and the Netherlands.
 In Australia, the NES was less successful than the Master System.